skaipnik/9.09_remover/README.md

 To use this extension:

+1. Unzip the notion_909_remover.zip archive.
-1. Open Chrome and go to chrome://extensions/
+2. Open Chrome and go to chrome://extensions/
-2. Enable "Developer mode" in the top right corner.
+3. Enable "Developer mode" in the top right corner.
-3. Click "Load unpacked" and select the folder with your files.
+4. Click "Load unpacked" and select the previously unpacked folder with the extension.

 The extension should now automatically remove the banner every time you visit the Notion website.